Yara

 Notable People Named Yara

-Yara Sayeh Shahidi is an American actress and producer known for her early roles in films such as Imagine That, Butter, and Alex Cross.
+Yara Sayeh Shahidi is an American actress and producer who began her career as a child with roles in films like Imagine That, Butter, and Alex Cross.

-Yara Bader, also known as Yara Badr, is a Syrian journalist and human rights activist who co-founded the independent Syrian Center for Media and Freedom of Expression (CMFE) with her husband Mazen Darwish.
+Yara Bader is a Syrian journalist and human rights activist who leads the Syrian Center for Media and Freedom of Expression with her husband Mazen Darwish.

-Yara Silva, also known as Yara, is a former Brazilian footballer who played as a defender for the Brazil women's national football team and E.C.
+Yara Silva, a Brazilian defender, played for the national team in the 1995 FIFA Women's World Cup and for club E.C.
 GAMA.

 Meena Kumari Singh